hanwenzhang123/fullstack-note/mock/README.md

 - stateless components print out what is given to them via props, or they always render the same thing.

 #### Object Oriented Programming vs Functional Programming
+Functional Programming
+- attempts to avoid changing state and mutable data
+- the output of a function should always be the same given the same exact inputs to the function, relies on arguments of the function

+Object Oriented Programming
+- using objects to represent things you are programming about, the ability to encapsulate data from outsiders.
+- The objects hold data about them in attributes.
+- The attributes in the objects are manipulated through methods or functions that are given to the object.
+- Encapsulation is the ability to hide variables within the class from outside access

 #### The Different Kind of Frontend Frameworks, Advantage, Limitation
 Pros